School choice with independent versus consolidated districts

 \section{Empirical strategy}

-Our empirical strategy to estimate the gains from district consolidation in a school choice market can be summarised as follows: we compute the SOSM in an unconsolidated, district-level school market and compare it to the SOSM in the consolidated, city-wide school market.
-In a first pass, we use the submitted rank order lists to obtain an \emph{ad hoc} measure of the consolidation gains.
-This approach has some shortcomings since the submitted rank order lists are incomplete, as will be outlined below.
-To circumvent these shortcomings, we develop a procedure to estimate the complete preference order of all market participants.
-This allows us to compute a more complete SOSM in the unconsolidated market, and also to compare utility outcomes.
+Our empirical strategy to estimate the gains from district consolidation is to compute the SOSM in an unconsolidated school market and compare it to the SOSM in the consolidated school market.
+In a first pass, we use the submitted ROLs to obtain an \emph{ad hoc} measure of the consolidation gains.
+This approach, deferred to \ref{sec:reportedpref}, has an important shortcoming: thirty percent of all students have not included any school from their home district in their submitted ROLs, and as a result, they remain unmatched in a counter-factual, disintegrated school market.

+To circumvent this issue, we estimate the complete ROLs of all market participants.
+This allows us to compute a more complete SOSM in the unconsolidated market, and also to compare utility outcomes, rather than ordinal ranks.